Schreier–Sims algorithm: Outline of basic algorithm

 Notable details left out here include the growing of the orbit tree and the calculation of each new Schreier generator.
 In place of the orbit tree, a Schreier vector can be used, but the idea is essentially the same.
 The tree is rooted at the identity element, which fixes the point stabilized by the subgroup.
 Each node of the tree can represent a permutation that, when combined with all permutations in the path from the root to it, takes that point to some new point not visited by any other node of the tree.
 By the orbit-stabilizer theorem, these form a transversal of the subgroup of our group that stabilizes the point whose entire orbit is maintained by the tree.
-Calculating a Schreier generator is a simple matter of applying Schreier's subgroup lemma.
+Calculating a Schreier generator is a simple application of the Schreier's subgroup lemma.

 Another detail left out is the membership test.
 This test is based upon the sifting process.
 A permutation is sifted down the chain at each step by finding the containing coset, then using that coset's representative to find a permutation in the subgroup, and the process is repeated in the subgroup with that found permutation.
 If the end of the chain is reached (i.e., we reach the trivial subgroup), then the sifted permutation was a member of the group at the top of the chain.